Scr1pting/Chrome-Dino-AI/README.md

 # Neuroevolutionary Chrome Dino AI

-This project uses an evolutionary algorithm that evolves a neural network so that it can play the Chrome dino game.
+This project uses an evolutionary algorithm that updates a neural network to master the Chrome Dino Game.
 The game is shown when a user is offline and when opening [chrome://dino](chrome://dino).

 All parameters are set in [src/ai/evo.py](src/ai/evo.py).
 Feel free to update them!